abalbekov/jupyter-notebook-for-oracle-dba/executing_remote_script.md

-This technique can be used to transfer and then remotely execute a Unix shell script when running Jupyter Notebook on Windows.
+This technique can be used to transfer and then remotely execute a Unix shell script while running Jupyter Notebook on Windows.
 It uses "pscp" and "plink" commands from putty family.
 These commands need to be in system PATH.

 Steps: